Engine Lubrication

 [Response: L.K.
 Tucker] You have a major, probably crankcase pressure caused, oil leak.
 At this point there will be so much oil blown around that the location will be impossible to find.
 Go to a pressure wash and clean the engine and under carriage.
 This will not be a hard diagnosis since the most likely point is the rear main seal although front seal total blow out is possible.

 [Response: Steve Seekins] You certainly need to figure out where it is leaking out.
 FIrst thing to check is the PCV system to make sure you do not have any clogged hoses/fittings.
 Be sure to check the nipple in the intake manifold to see if it is blocked and pull the hoses off and check for clogging or restriction by crusty coating inside - replace any that seem hard and brittle.
 Check the crankcase vapor separator box - black plastic unit bolted to block underneath intake manifold #3 & #4 runners - if the port appears crudded up, replace the unit.
-Put the car on a Using a UV dye and lamp to find leaksrack and inspect the underside with a bright light to locate sources of leaks - places to check are front end (crank, camshaft, and intermediate shaft seals), oil pressure sender unit (look for leakage from the unit itself), oil filter assembly (turbo?), rear of head around distributor, bottom of bell housing (rear main seal).
+Put the car on a rack and inspect the underside with a bright light to locate sources of leaks - places to check are front end (crank, camshaft, and intermediate shaft seals), oil pressure sender unit (look for leakage from the unit itself), oil filter assembly (turbo?), rear of head around distributor, bottom of bell housing (rear main seal).
 If you can't tell where it is coming from due to overall oil and dirt all over the engine, get it cleaned, then start checking regularly for signs of fresh oil.

 Use of UV Dye to Diagnose Oil Leaks: